 Sowing of perennial flax (Linum lewisii) experiments 1 and 2 was planned in the fall of 2019, prior to the start of the grant funding, but was prevented by persistent wet conditions in August and September that not only prevented planting of fall plots, but also prevented producer harvest of spring wheat (Triticum aestivum), resulting in loss of many fields due to pre-harvest sprouting and decay in the wheat crop.

 Sowing of experiments 1 and 2 was attempted in May of 2020 with success.
-Our Comstock, MN, location was planted May 27 and Carrington, ND, was planted May 29.
-Approximately 2 weeks after planting, as flax seedlings were emerging (Figure 1), a thunderstorm with heavy rain caused soil movement that buried newly emerged seedlings at our Comstock site, resulting in nearly complete loss of stand.
+Our Comstock, MN, location was planted 27 May 2020 and Carrington, ND, was planted 29 May 2020.
+Approximately 2 weeks after planting, as flax seedlings were emerging (Figure 2), a thunderstorm with heavy rain caused soil movement that buried newly emerged seedlings at our Comstock site, resulting in nearly complete loss of stand.
 Slow emergence of the seed was not due to seed-related low vigor, as the seeds uniformly and quickly germinated in the laboratory.
-Rather, the species seems to emerge slowly in the field, for reasons that need to be investigated, but could include a "conservative" approach that focuses on root development and access to moisture before emerging.
+Rather, the species seems to emerge slowly in the field, for reasons that need to be investigated, but seems to be a "conservative" approach that focuses on root development and access to moisture before emerging, based on the large root biomass of young plants.
 The Carrington site planting received inadequate rainfall after planting, which resulted in poor development of the flax and many of the weed management companion crops.
 However, the oat and field pea mixture for Experiment 1 did emerge nicely and provide some control of crop mimic weeds (common lambsquarters and Amaranthus spp.) that showed up later when rains arrived.
-Later emergence of perennial flax, with these rains, resulted in a poor-to-fair stands, which are still being maintained by mowing of the weeds and oat-pea cover, because we observed that the perennial flax was somewhat content with having fast growing annual cover, as long as it was not too dense (Figure 2).
-The reason we are maintaining these plots is to see the outcome of this management approach in year 2.
+Later emergence of perennial flax, with these rains, resulted in a poor-to-fair stands, because we observed that the perennial flax was somewhat content with having fast growing annual cover, as long as it was not too dense (Figure 3).

 |# of seeds planted|